-Nivaaz Dhillon is a self-taught teen baker from San Jose, California who found her passion for baking when she was 12 years old and trying to escape the boredom of the COVID lockdown.
-Now 15, Nivaaz has really taken this interest to a near-professional level and is running a successful business sharing her creations with her happy customers.
+Nivaaz Dhillon is a self-taught teen baker from San Jose, California who found her passion for baking when she was 12 years old and trying to escape the boredom of the Covid-19 lockdown.
+Now 15, Nivaaz has taken her interest to a near-professional level and is running a successful business sharing her creations with her happy customers.

 Nivaaz is a current 10th grade student who attends both Laurel Spring School and Stanford Online High School.
 She previously attended Khan Lab School and has a solid foundation in project-based learning, which helped bring her baking and business to life.
 As an online student, she is able to balance the demands of school, her focus on her craft, promoting her business and having fun with her friends and dogs.